SeanTKeegan/OpenCVPiano/README.md

 ## How to Interact

-* stuff about sawtooth selection here (when starting main.py)

 #### Keyboard:
 Ensure that the camera is on a steady surface and the background is relatively static (any movement will trigger a detection).
 Stand inline with the center of the screen, keeping limbs a distance away from both the keyboard and buttons (i.e. where there are no trigger points).